-- SAE.01.01 Students will establish and conduct Supervised Agricultural Experience Projects (SAE). - o SAE.01.01.b.
-Explain the benefits of SAE projects to skill development, leadership and career success. - o SAE.01.01.c.
-Explain the connection between SAE and FFA. - SAE.01.01.d.
+SAE.01.01 Students will establish and conduct Supervised Agricultural Experience Projects (SAE).
+0 SAE.01.01.b.
+Explain the benefits of SAE projects to skill development, leadership and career success.
+0 SAE.01.01.c.
+Explain the connection between SAE and FFA.
+0 SAE.01.01.d.
 Explain the five types of SAE.
-(Entrepreneurship, Placement, Research, Exploratory, Improvement) - o SAE.01.01.e.
-Explore ideas for SAE projects. - o SAE.01.01.f.
-Explain how SAE projects support academic achievement. - o SAE.01.01.g.
-Select and establish an SAE project. - o SAE.01.01.h.
+(Entrepreneurship, Placement, Research, Exploratory, Improvement) 0 SAE.01.01.e.
+Explore ideas for SAE projects.
+0 SAE.01.01.f.
+Explain how SAE projects support academic achievement.
+0 SAE.01.01.g.
+Select and establish an SAE project.
+0 SAE.01.01.h.
 Explain and keep records on established SAE projects.
+0 SAE.01.01.i.
+Explain SAE project Supervision, visitation and assessment.
+0 SAE.01.01.l.
+Explain the three-circle concept for SAE, FFA Leadership, Classroom/Laboratory in an Agriculture Education Program.

-SAE.01.01SAE.01.01 Aligned Washington State Learning Standards Science Standards will be based on the SAE selected by the student.
+Aligned Washington State Learning Standards Science Standards will be based on the SAE selected by the student.
 Standard 1: Ecological, Social, and Economic Systems - Students develop knowledge of the interconnections and interdependency of ecological, social, and economic systems.
 They demonstrate understanding of how the health of these systems determines the sustainability of natural and human communities at local, regional, national, and global levels.

-Social Studies

-Standard 2: The Natural and Built Environment - Students engage in inquiry and systems thinking and use information gained through learning experiences in, about, and for the environment to understand the structure, components, and processes of natural and human-built environments.
+Social Studies Standard 2: The Natural and Built Environment - Students engage in inquiry and systems thinking and use information gained through learning experiences in, about, and for the environment to understand the structure, components, and processes of natural and human-built environments.